triggerz/dilemmas-2/scenes/another-career.md

 # Config
- - Title: Another Career
+ - Title: Your specialist wants to pursue another career
  - Image: https://triggerz.github.io/dilemma-prototype/woman.jpg
- - Next: confrontation
+ - Next: Your specialist wants to pursue another career

 # Description
 Lone has been working in your team for the past two years.
 She's highly skilled and the only one who knows how to manage a core process in your team.